mriffle/yarp/README.md

 ```

 Note: If using ``--num-shuffles=X`` with ``X`` greater than 1, and if using ``--decoy-method=shuffle``, YARP will
 perform ``X`` shuffles of the peptide and choose the one least similar to the original peptide sequence.
-The
+Similarity
-least similar peptide is the one with the fewest number of residues in the same position and the fewest number
+is based on the number of fragment ion masses in common with the unshuffled original sequence.
-of instances of identical adjacent residues.
-For example `PEPTIDE` and `EPTIDEP` have no residues in the same
-position, but have a large number of identical adjacent residues, since the sequence is the same, just shifted
-by one.

 ### Examples for running YARP
 Here are examples of how to run YARP for the platforms available on the